dapr/proposals/0010-R-components-healthcheck.md

 ### Approach 1:
-List only failed or tose componnets for which Ping is not implemented.
+List only failed or those componnets for which Ping is not implemented.
 Create separate sections for "Failed" and "Ping Not Implemented".

 HTTP Endpoint: http://localhost:3500/v1.0/healthz?components=true
 GRPC Endpoint: GetComponentHealthAlpha1 (It will be separate endpoint for grpc)